 This course covers the principles of creating hypertext markup language (HTML) for webpages and the elements used to create them.
 Cascading style sheets (CSS) are introduced to add style to webpages and to create enhanced visual effects.
-Image editing for the web is used to create graphics for websites.
+Responsive formatting techniques are introduced to make the site adaptable.
 This course covers the fundamental elements needed to create webpages.
 Students design and build a website using current technology.
 Hours: 26 lecture and 26 laboratory.
 Laboratory fee: \$25.
 Usually offered in the fall and spring.

-CMP 150 Introduction to Networking
+CMP 141 Introduction to Game Development